Kostyantyn Gryshchenko: Awards and honors

 Kostyantyn Gryshchenko was awarded the Order of Merit (third, second and first class) for personal valuable contributions to diplomacy and foreign affairs in Ukraine, and also received Honorary Diplomas of the Cabinet of Ministers of Ukraine (2001, 2003), and VerkhovnaRada of Ukraine.
 He was awarded National Order of the Legion of Honour and also received a number of decorations from other foreign states.

-Personal life

-Kostyantyn Gryshchenko married Natalia Gryshchenko in 1974.
-They have a daughter, Oksana, and two grandchildren.